 How does the leverage in Forex differ from its use in the Stock Market and the Real Estate?

 According to the US regulations before using leverage in the stock market, a client must make at least $2,000 investment to open a margin account, although there are some brokerage firms, which might require larger deposits.
 After the account is open, a trader can borrow up to 50% of each trade.
-For example, if an individual wants to purchase stock worth $100, her or she can borrow up to $50 for this transaction.
+For example, if an individual wants to purchase stock worth $100, her or she can borrow up to $50 for this transaction, however, as noted earlier, there is no leverage if the deposit is lower than $2,000.
 Therefore the effective maximum available leverage is 2:1.

 One possible reason for such restrictions is the fact that highly leveraged stock market trading was one cause behind the 1929 great depression.